Historical, Cultural, and Heritage Sites

 - The new multi-million dollar Visitor’s Center is full of exhibits, educational information, and Madison family treasures.

-- The Annie DuPont Formal Garden is a wonderful formal garden created in the early twentieth century in the area where the Madison garden once existed.
+- Tour the grounds with the Historical Landscape Tour to visit the Annie DuPont Formal Garden, a wonderful formal garden created in the early twentieth century in the area where the Madison garden once existed, and to discover a trove of champion trees and unique plantings.

-- Archaeology: Montpelier is the site of continual archaeological excavations, and archaeologists have unearthed thousands of Madison-era artifacts on the property.
-A Civil War encampment site can also be seen.
+- Montpelier is the site of continual archaeological excavations where archaeologists have unearthed thousands of Madison-era artifacts on the property and have helped to discover and interpret the lives of those who lived and worked at Montpelier.

 (29 miles, 45 minute drive): Thomas Jefferson was the quintessential Virginian.
 He loved Virginia, he loved America, and he loved democracy.
 One of the most remarkable thinkers of the last 250 years, Jefferson built an immortal legacy in the heart of Virginia wine country.
 Monticello is an amazing place, and is the only home in America listed on the UNESCO World Heritage List.

 Monticello has established the Robert H. Smith Center and is offering tours of Montalto, a stunning mountain-top property next to Monticello.
 Montalto commands spectacular views of the Virginia piedmont, and one can literally see most of central Virginia from this gorgeous peak.

 (29 miles, 40-45 minute drive): From the Ash-Lawn Highland website: “Ash Lawn-Highland is an historic house museum, 535-acre working farm, and performing arts site in Albermarle County, Virginia.
 President James Monroe and his wife, Elizabeth Kortright Monroe of New York, owned Ash Lawn-Highland from 1793 to 1826 and made it their official residence from 1799 to 1823.”

 Minutes from Monticello, Ash Lawn-Highland is an excellent compliment to the other Presidential homes in the region.
 In addition, the Ash Lawn Opera treats guests of the Holladay House to fine performing arts.
 Formerly located at the presidential home, the opera now performs at the Paramount Theater in Charlottesville.

 About one hour west of Orange, in the Shenandoah Valley town of Staunton, Virginia, one can find the Woodrow Wilson birthplace.
 The home is an authentically restored 1856 Victorian mansion, and includes a museum and Presidential Library.